timbeaudet/knowledge_base/faq/today.md

 - Begin Arting set-dressing and environmental stuff for the Tropics.

 ### Time Block 3: (12pm - 3pm ish)
+- Unlikely to happen today; never got to sleep.
 - Continue creating more track layouts for Eggcelerate! to the Tropics
 - Continue arting set-dressing and environmental stuff for the Tropics.

 ### Time Block: 4: (3pm to 6pm ish)
-- Only if energy is high enough, possibly need to meet with artist.
+- Unlikely to happen today; never got to sleep.
-- Continue working on Eggcelerate to the Tropics!
+- Otherwise continue working on Eggcelerate to the Tropics!

 ## Events / Notices / Coming Soon